Tummy Tuck (Abdominoplasty)

 After any type of abdominoplasty procedure, patients will likely experience mild soreness and swelling for a few days.
 Dr. Trussler advises at least a one night stay in the aftercare unit to encourage early ambulation and make the first night after the surgery comfortable.
 Mothers have two or more people to worry about at home, but in the first week after an abdominoplasty it is important to have enough help at home so moms can focus on their own healing and recovery.

 - Dr. Trussler does make it easy to recover after an abdominoplasty by limiting the amount of care need on the incisions and surgical areas for the first week.

 - In general, the waist is kept in a flexed position, and a compressive garment is kept on the abdomen and thighs.

 - After the first week, drains and stitches are removed and the abdominal compression garments are downsized.

 Most patients will be able to return to caring for their children, work and light exercise within two weeks, although vigorous exercise and other strenuous activity should be avoided for about a month.
 Heavy lifting greater than 30 lbs is limited for 6 weeks.
 Dr. Trussler will provide you with specific instructions for your individual recovery.

 The results of a tummy tuck are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 The body shape will evolve over a three month period.
 Scar treatment will be initiated at the 3 week visit and may be continued for 3 to 6 months after the operation, or until the scars soften and fade.

 Whether you have a question or would like to setup an abdominoplasty consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, call our office at 512-450-1077 to schedule in directly.
+Please fill out our contact form, or call our office at 512-450-1077 to schedule an appointment.
 Start your journey to not only looking, but feeling better today!